CausalAILab/Causal-Gymnasium/README.md

 Feel free to open issues or pull requests if you have new causal RL algorithms, environments, or experiment example notebooks.
 Please adhere to the SCM-PCH interface so they remain compatible with the broader CausalGym ecosystem.

-We, Causal AI Lab at Columbia Univeristy, are also looking for passionate research/engineering interns throughout the year on a rolling basis.
-Fill [this form](https://forms.gle/LQ7Xjbf4dDMFXpycA) to kick start your application!
+We are also happy to engage with passionate research/engineering interns throughout the year on a rolling basis.
+If you are interested, fill [this form](https://forms.gle/LQ7Xjbf4dDMFXpycA) to kick start your application to [Causal Artificial Intelligence Lab @ Columbia Univeristy](https://causalai.net).